smaranchand/wp-steg/README.md

 WP-STEG is intended solely for security testing and media audits.
 You must only use this tool on websites you own or have been granted explicit written permission to test.

 Unauthorized use of WP-STEG may violate local, national, or international laws.
-The developers and contributors of WP-STEG, including Author, accept no responsibility or liability for any misuse or damage caused by this tool.
+The developers and contributors of WP-STEG, including the Author, accept no responsibility or liability for any misuse or damage caused by this tool.

 Use responsibly.
 Always act within the bounds of applicable laws and ethical guidelines.